shashank0302/cse589-project/README.md

 # CLIP-SVD: Singular Value Few-shot Adaptation of Vision-Language Models

-## Introduction

-This repository contains the replication and improvement of **CLIP-SVD**, a state-of-the-art method for few-shot adaptation of Vision-Language Models (VLMs) to biomedical image classification tasks.
-The method achieves parameter-efficient adaptation by fine-tuning only **0.04%** of the model's parameters through Singular Value Decomposition (SVD).
+This repository contains my replication and improvement of the CLIP-SVD paper for few-shot biomedical image classification.
+CLIP-SVD is a parameter-efficient method that adapts Vision-Language Models by fine-tuning only 0.04% of parameters using Singular Value Decomposition.

-The key features of this implementation include:
+## What This Does

+- Adapts pre-trained CLIP/BiomedCLIP models to biomedical domains with very few examples (1-16 shots per class)
-- **SVD-Based Adaptation**: Fine-tunes only singular values of weight matrices while freezing singular vectors
+- Uses SVD to modify only singular values while keeping singular vectors frozen
-- **Biomedical Domain Support**: Tested on 10 diverse biomedical datasets (MRI, X-Ray, Histopathology, etc.)
+- Tested on 10 biomedical datasets covering MRI, X-Ray, Histopathology, and other medical imaging modalities
-- **Hyperparameter Optimization**: Includes learning rate tuning experiments showing improvements over baseline
-- **Full Replication**: Successfully replicates paper results within ±0.4% accuracy

-## Dependencies
+## Installation

-Ensure the following packages are installed.
-You can install them directly using the provided `requirements.txt` file.

-- Python 3.10
-- PyTorch 2.0.1
-- torchvision 0.15.2
-- open-clip-torch==2.23.0
-- transformers==4.35.2
-- numpy, pandas, scikit-learn
-- Other dependencies listed in `requirements.txt`

-To install dependencies, run:

 ```bash
 # Create conda environment